dbiir/Promi/README.md

 Configuration
 -------------

-Wooking+M configurations can be changed in the config.h file.
+Poem configurations can be changed in the config.h file.
 Please refer to README for the meaning of each configuration.
 Here we only list several most important ones.

     NODE_CNT          : Number of server nodes in the database THREAD_CNT        : Number of worker threads running per server